jbikker/tinybvh/README.md

 The API of the library is stable.
 Changes may happen but should be limited.

 # Platforms
-TinyBVH is a cross-platfrom library and should build on any platform that supports C++17 (the '17' bit is for threading).
+TinyBVH is a cross-platform library and should build on any platform that supports C++17 (the '17' bit is for threading).
 That being said, several platforms are specifically supported:
 * ````x86-64 Windows/Linux````: These platforms benefit from highly optimized SSE/AVX/AVX2 traversal kernels.
 * ````OPENCL````: Although TinyBVH does not directly use OpenCL, GPU-specific BVHs can be constructed and example code for BLAS/TLAS traversal in OpenCL is provided.
 * ````OpenGL/compute````: Example compute shader code for BLAS traversal is also provided.
 * ````DirectX12````: Benchmark code is provided to directly compare DXR against TinyBVH.
-* * ````Vulkan````: Benchmark code is provided to directly compare Vulkan Ray Tracing against TinyBVH.
+* ````Vulkan````: Benchmark code is provided to directly compare Vulkan Ray Tracing against TinyBVH.
 * ````ARM_NEON````: Efficient BVH construction code is provided for ARM NEON.
 Several layouts use NEON intrinsics for fast traversal.
 * ````ANDROID````: This platform benefits from ARM NEON support as well as aligned memory allocation.
 * ````APPLE````: This platform benefits from ARM NEON support, dedicated paths in GPU example code and specialized support in TinyBVH itself.